trek-view/basecamp/_posts/2021-12-24-gopro-fusion-fisheye-stitching-part-2.md

 published: true
 ---

-**Understanding the Fusion's fish-eye projections and turning them into a single equirectangular image.**
+**Understanding the Fusion's fish-eye projections with the aim of turning them into a single equirectangular image.**

 [Last week I took a look at the GoPro Fusion imagery produced by the camera](/blog/2021/gopro-fusion-fisheye-stitching-part-1).